 In the last century, we have lived – and eaten – through the most dramatic shifts ever experienced in food and agriculture.
 The changes are insidious: buried in the soil, tucked in beehives and hidden in cattle feedlots.
 They start with microorganisms invisible to the naked eye and echo through every link in our food chain – from soil to seed to pollinator, from plant to fish to animal – compromising every part of the system that makes food possible.

 While much of this is invisible, what we do know is that food is beginning to look and taste the same, whether you’re strolling through a San Francisco farmers market, at a Midwestern potluck – or a McDonald’s in India.
-Ninety-five percent of the world’s calories now come from only 30 species, and a closer look at America’s cornucopia of grocery store options reveals that our foods are primarily made up of only three crops: corn, wheat and rice.
+Ninety-five percent of the world’s calories now come from only 30 species, and a closer look at America’s cornucopia of grocery store options reveals that our foods are primarily made up of only corn, wheat, rice, palm oil and soybeans.
 Diverse foods all over the world are being replaced with monodiets of monocrops.
 Food itself, the most delicious, diverse varieties of food, are being lost: slowly and irrevocably.